15 Pros and Cons of Living in Florida: The Real Deal on Life in the Sunshine State

 (Source: Busch Gardens Tampa Bay via Facebook)

-Florida residents can enjoy various perks — like discounts on tickets! — when it comes to visiting the state's top attractions, including Orlando’s Universal Studios, Busch Gardens and Adventure Island in Tampa — and even the coveted Disney parks.
+We’re not sure where the state’s plethora of amusement parks falls on the list of pros and cons of living in Florida.
+But one thing is on the plus side, for sure: Florida residents can enjoy various perks — like discounts on tickets! — at the state's top attractions, including Orlando’s Universal Studios; Tampa’s Busch Gardens and Adventure Island; and even the coveted Disney parks.
 Many retailers and restaurants in Florida also offer bargains to encourage locals to brave the tourist crowds and support the state economy.

-Con: Average Home Prices Are Higher Than the National Average.
+8. Con: Average Home Prices Are Higher Than the National Average

-Compared to the national average of almost $361,000, Florida’s average home price is a bit more expensive at nearly $400,000.
-And while it’s certainly more affordable than in states like California, the housing market in coastal cities like Fort Lauderdale and Miami can get quite pricey.
+Compared to the national average of almost $357,100, Florida’s average home price is a bit more expensive at nearly $385,900.
+And while it’s certainly more affordable than in states like California, the housing market in Florida coastal cities like Fort Lauderdale and Miami can get quite pricey.

-Certain areas in Florida, like St. Petersburg on the West Coast, are affordable without skimping on the same great amenities.
-Among the pros of living in Saint Petersburg are easy access to Tampa, close proximity to beautiful Gulf Coast beaches, delectable dining options, and a diverse arts and culture scene.
+Certain areas in Florida, St. Petersburg on the West Coast, for instance, are affordable without skimping on great amenities.
+Among the pros of living in Saint Petersburg are easy access to Tampa, proximity to beautiful Gulf Coast beaches, delectable dining options, and a diverse arts and culture scene.
 And if you want to escape cities altogether, small towns in Florida offer even better home prices.

-Pro: The Cost of Living Is Attractive Overall, Considering Its Perks.
+9. Pro: The Cost of Living Is Attractive Overall, Considering Its Perks

-While housing may be quite expensive in Florida, the overall cost of living is just slightly higher than the national average.
-The national cost of living index is 100, while Florida’s score is 103.1.
+While housing may be more expensive in Florida, the state's overall cost of living is just 3% above the national average.
+Not too bad!

 Don’t feed the gators!

 Florida's subtropical climate is the perfect hotbed for biodiversity.
 This means beautiful nature — but it comes with risks.
 Did you know there are over 40 species of snakes in Florida?
 Only a few are venomous, but it's still important to be on the lookout when you're walking outside.
-Definitely avoid going barefoot!
+Definitely avoid going barefoot in certain areas (sugar-sand Florida beaches not included)!

 Besides snakes, you'll also be living in close proximity to alligators.
-They’re not generally known to be aggressive toward people, but foolish human behavior can result in serious injury — or death.
-Gators can run at speeds of almost 25 miles per hour, so ignore the people who tell you to run in a zigzag from them.
+They’re not generally known to be aggressive toward people, but foolish human behavior can result in serious injury — and even death.
+Gators can run as fast as 35 miles per hour, so ignore the people who tell you to run in a zigzag from them.
 Bottom line: If you see a gator, give it lots of space.
+And for goodness sake, do not feed it.

 Mosquitoes, fire ants, and palmetto bugs are also critters you’re going to encounter, no matter how hard you try to avoid them.
 They just come with Florida living.

 Pet owners: Be sure to keep an eye on your furry friends.
-Bufo toads, which secrete a deadly toxin, live in Florida.
-And steer clear of bodies of water that you can't see through.
+Bufo toads — which secrete a deadly toxin that can kill a dog or cat in just a matter of minutes — are an invasive species now rampant in Florida.
+And make sure your pets steer clear of bodies of water that you can't see through.
 Gators are everywhere and aren’t shy when it comes to potential prey.

-Florida offers fertile soil and long growing seasons that are ideal for cultivating various crops — oranges are No. 1, of course, with more than 60 percent of all U.S. oranges grown here.
-Among the state’s other abundant vegetables and fruits are tomatoes, peppers, and strawberries — Plant City, in fact, is known as the Winter Strawberry Capital of the World
+Florida offers fertile soil and long growing seasons that are ideal for cultivating various crops — oranges top the list, of course, second only to California in volume.
+Among the state’s other abundant vegetables and fruits are tomatoes, peppers, and strawberries — Plant City, in fact, just outside Tampa, is known as the Winter Strawberry Capital of the World.12.
+Con: Life in Florida Means Hazardous Weather

 Florida is prone to intense storms and flooding, and it can be stressful to live there during the seasons when those weather events are common — which, thanks to climate change, is increasingly almost year-round.
-Flash floods and water damage can be incredibly dangerous and unpredictable, so we advise you to research your potential home's flood zone ahead of time.
+Flash floods and water damage can be incredibly dangerous and unpredictable, so we advise you to research flood zone information around your potential home ahead of time.

-And then there’s hurricane season, from June 1 through Nov.
+And then there’s hurricane season from June 1 through Nov.
 30. Find out what needs to be in your hurricane kit — and don’t delay making a plan for where you’ll go if you need to evacuate.
 As for insurance, most policies come with a hurricane deductible, so be sure to check that out.
+When you’re weighing the pros and cons of living in Florida, do take into consideration the stresses of hurricane season.
+As any local can tell you, the season ain’t beanbag.

 Bird-watchers are in heaven in Florida, with more than 500 species calling the Sunshine State home — at least for part of the year.